Programplaner og emneplaner - Student

 The following must have been approved in order for the student to take the exam:

-- Presentation of digital poster at the bachelor conference with duration of 3 hours.
-The poster must be based on your own bachelor's thesis.
+- Presentation of a digital poster at the bachelor conference with duration of 3 hours.
+The poster must be based on the student`s own bachelor's thesis.

 - Individual presentation in seminar, up to 3 hours